Update by user Jan 10

 This feels like insult to injury, but when you haven't slept in over 70+ days it seems like a small victory...
 Why do I feel like I have been attached to another object by an inclined plane, wrapped helically around an axis?

-Review about: Sleep Number Performance Bed.
+Product or Service Mentioned: Sleep Number Performance Bed.

 Reason of review: Damaged or defective.